 You have got an alternative English language certificate

-A first general answer is: Usually not.
-Your language certificate is part of your application and must, therefore, be handed in before the application deadline.
+A first general answer is: Normally not.
+Your language certificate is part of your application and must therefore be submitted before the application deadline.

-Keep in mind that if you have to apply for a visa, you will also have to hand in a proof of language proficiency or of your intention to take a language course to show that you are an eligible and serious candidate and can obtain the visa.
+Remember that if you need to apply for a visa, you will also need to provide evidence of your language skills or your intention to take a language course to show that you are an eligible and serious candidate and that you can obtain the visa.
 Time management is therefore crucial.

 Summary Box